wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ~~~~~
 {: title="Example of a WHIP protocol extension" #protocol-extension-example}

-{{#protocol-extension-example}} shows an example of a WHIP protocol extension supported by the WHIP session, as indicated in the Link header of the 201 Created response.
+{{protocol-extension-example}} shows an example of a WHIP protocol extension supported by the WHIP session, as indicated in the Link header of the 201 Created response.

 # Security Considerations